ballerina-attic/module-storeforward/src/storeforward/Module.md

 ### 8. Pre-process message before forwarding to the backend service

-By design message processor will reconstruct the HTTP request that is stored in the message store and forward to the service.
+By design, message processor will reconstruct the HTTP request that is stored in the message store and forward to the service.
-However, sometimes there is a requirement to modify the HTTP request before sending it out to a HTTP service (i.e a heavy transformation).
+However, sometimes there is a requirement to modify the HTTP request before sending it out to an HTTP service (i.e a heavy transformation).
-A workaround will be to do the transformation prior to storing the message and store it, but if it is heavy, user might want to store what is inbound and do the transformation at message processing with a controlled forwarding rate.
+A workaround for this will be to do the transformation prior to storing the message and store it, but if it is heavy, user might want to store what is inbound and do the transformation at message processing with a controlled forwarding rate.

 In such cases, user can define a function with the logic to do the pre-processing and configure it as follows.